Q. How do I join?

 Q. Who sets my wage rate?

 A. Conditions and wage rates in the agreement are negotiated with the employers and the Union negotiating committee.
-The members have the final say when a vote to ratify the agreement is concluded.
+Members have the final say when a vote to ratify the agreement is concluded.

 Q. What happens if I turn down a job when the dispatcher calls me?

-A. Each Local has a dispatch system which shows who is available for work.
-If a member is not available or declines the job the dispatcher simply moves to the next member available.
+A. Each Local has a dispatch system that shows who is available for work.
+If a member is not available or declines the job, the dispatcher simply moves to the next member available.